 Actuarial valuations involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and future salary increases.
 Amounts determined during the valuation process are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
-An experience report on the Systems was most recently issued for the period ending June 30, 2015.
+An experience report on the Systems was most recently issued for the period ending June 30, 2019, for first use in the July 1, 2021 actuarial valuation.

-The following table provides a summary of the actuarial assumptions and methods used in the July 1, 2018, valuations for SCRS.
+The following table provides a summary of the actuarial assumptions and methods used in the July 1, 2019, valuations for SCRS.

 SCRS

 Actuarial cost method Entry Age

-A stravial assumantians

 Actuarial assumptions:

 Investment rate of return 7.25%

 Projected salary increases 3.0% to 12.5%

 (varies by service)

 Includes inflation at 2.25%

 Benefit adjustments lesser of 1% or \$500